-- The participation of the Social Partners in the preparation and implementation of the legislation related to the working conditions, health and safety at work. - The role of social partners in the changes of legislation on the level of EU and to initiate changes of the legislation and of practices in direction of improving the working conditions and health and safety at working places. - The role of the social partners in ensuring appropriate social protection systems for all, including vulnerable customers - The role of the social partners in promoting access to energy savings measures - The role of SP in consultation before and during these privatizations/restructuring processes (e.g. in relation to training, employment, information and consultation)
+- The participation of the Social Partners in the preparation of the legislation related to the working conditions, health and safety at work. - The role of social partners in the changes of legislation on the level of EU and to initiate changes of the legislation in direction of improving the working conditions and health and safety at working places. - The role of the social partners in ensuring appropriate social protection systems for vulnerable customers - The role of the social partners in promoting access to energy savings measures - The role of SP in consultation before and during these privatizations/restructuring processes